 Priority Deadline: April 1 of the prior year - though late applications are often accepted.

 Please check with the International Programs Office for availability.

 - 15 week total academic program in Krakow.

 - UWSP tuition for Wisconsin Residents; Minnesota students qualify for reciprocity, surcharge for other out-of-staters is $1000.

 - UW-System mandatory health insurance.

-International airfare is not included although International Programs will help you find a flight and assist in the purchase of affordable airfare if you'd like.
+International airfare is not included, although International Programs will help you find a flight.

 Plan your budget to cover passport and personal expenses.